Skip to main content

 The Endocrine System and Age-Related Shifts

-The comprises a network of glands, including the pituitary, thyroid, adrenals, and gonads, each releasing specific hormones directly into the bloodstream.
+The endocrine system comprises a network of glands, including the pituitary, thyroid, adrenals, and gonads, each releasing specific hormones directly into the bloodstream.
 These hormones then travel to target cells, initiating a cascade of biological responses.
 As individuals age, the precise mechanisms governing hormone production and reception can undergo alterations.
 This includes changes in the hypothalamic-pituitary-gonadal (HPG) axis, which regulates sex hormone production, and the somatotropic axis, governing growth hormone.

 For men, a gradual reduction in testosterone levels typically commences around age 35, with total testosterone decreasing by approximately 0.4% annually and free testosterone declining more sharply by 1.3% per year between 40 and 70 years of age.
 This reduction can manifest as decreased muscle mass and strength, reduced bone density, shifts in sexual function, and even changes in cognitive clarity and emotional well-being.